Black Folks Sweet Potato Pie Recipe™

 Ingredients

-- 1 ½ pound sweet potatoes washed and scrubbed (equals about 3 cups when softened and peeled)
+- 1 ½ pound sweet potatoes washed, scrubbed, and unpeeled (equals about 3 cups when mashed)

 - 12 oz evaporated milk 1 can